hardness: A term that refers to the relative concentrations of calcium ions and magnesium ions in water. See hard water and water analysis.

 hydrology: The science and study of underground water resources and the study and treatment of above-ground water, its systems and cycles.
 Hydrology pertains to the science of surface water and ground water, whereas hydrogeology focuses on ground water.

 hydrostatic head: Generic.
 (1) In a water well, the pressure of a static column of water in a well bore from the water surface to any depth of interest.
 The water surface can be any depth depending on formation pressure, and is not necessarily the water table.
+The hydrostatic head of a confined aquifer, for example, is a measurement between the elevations of the potentiometric surface and the elevation of the level that the water emerges from the aquifer.
 That pressure for fresh water is 0.433 (psi) per foot of column height.
+See potentiometric surface (1).

 (2) In a water well, the pressure of a static column of water in a well bore from the water surface to the depth of water emergence from the aquifer face.
 The hydrostatic head in the well bore of a water well is the artesian head.
 See artesian water and artesian head.